bobbimanners/Applecorn/README.md

 ## Limitations

-Applecorn currently has the following limitations:
+Applecorn MOS is relatively complete.
+Most limitations reflect the different hardware capabilities of the BBC Micro and the Apple II.
 - Most MOS calls are implemented.
-- There is file I/O support for file-orientated (`OSFILE`) file operations.
+- There is disk I/O support for file-orientated (`OSFILE`) file operations.
 This allows `LOAD` and `SAVE` to work in languages such as BASIC or COMAL.
 - There is also support for the character orientated operations (`OSFIND`,